Beware The Perils Of Buying A Used Car From A Private Seller

 We hear from people who have bought a used car from a private seller and then discover that there's something wrong with the car.
 They want to know whether they can sue the seller for money damages or return the car to the seller and demand their money back.
-The answer's usually yes, they can try, but it may not be easy, as I discussed in an earlier blog post about vehicle fraud claims.
+The answer's usually yes, they can try, but it may not be easy.
 The best practice is to do everything possible to avoid the situation in the first place.

 The first step is to avoid, if possible, buying a used car from a private seller.
 By "private seller," I mean someone not affiliated with a vehicle dealership who is selling the car on their own.
 You're much more likely to run into issues with a private sale instead of going through a dealership, particularly a major, longstanding dealership.

 Major dealership operations rely on their reputations to generate sales, referrals, and repeat business.
 Therefore they're much less likely to knowingly sell bad vehicles without proper disclosures and much more likely to work with you to resolve the issues should any problems arise.
 They also have permanent physical locations and are easy to contact and find if problems do occur or, worse yet, you need to pursue a legal claim.
 Additionally, dealerships have the money to pay a judgment should you sue and receive one.

 Conversely, many private sellers have none of those characteristics.
 They don't care about sales or repeat customers because they're not in the business of selling vehicles.
 If issues arise, they may have moved, even out of state, and are difficult to locate.
 That can create difficulties with trying to resolve the issues or prosecute a legal claim.
 And even if you successfully sue and receive a judgment against the seller, who's paying that judgment?
 The seller may not have sufficient money or nonexempt assets to satisfy the judgment and nobody has insurance to cover this sort of situation.